Cleveland Indians take 3-1 World Series lead

 Initially, Saturday night looked promising for Chicago.

 Leading off the bottom of the first inning, Dexter Fowler doubled to left field, sneaking the ball just past a fully outstretched Rajai Davis.
-Two batters later, Anthony Rizzo singled to drive him in for a jumping out to a quick 1-0 lead.
+Two batters later, Anthony Rizzo singled to drive him in for a quick 1-0 lead.

 It was the first run scored by the Cubs in a World Series game at Wrigley Field since Bill Nicholson knocked in Peanuts Lowrey in the eighth inning of Game 7 in 1945.